The Bio Wall

 With so many people at these events, what is a simple way of creating more meaningful relationships without it feeling contrived?

 My answer was to develop name tags worn by each of the attendees, on the bottom of each name tag was a unique pattern.
 These patterns would fit in to one other attendees name tag and light up when they connected.
-The whole idea didn’t necessarily surround the prospect of finding your matching name tag, but the times that someone would meet another person they wouldn’t usually meet, whenever they attempted to connect two name tags together.
+The whole idea didn’t necessarily surround the prospect of finding your matching name tag, but encourage people to meet someone they wouldn’t usually meet by attempting to connect tags that look similar to their own.